GreenMoonArt/PCD_Community_Clouds/README.md

 https://github.com/CodingTrain/CommunityClouds/

 My version is in this repository.
 It places circles around the perimeter of a larger ellipse.
 Circle radius varies by position on the ellipse.
 Then it draws the ellipse over top of the circles, essentially "erasing" the inner halve of them.
 It's a bit ham-fisted right now and I'd like to make it smoother.
 TBD.

+The complete sketch allows the cloud to "move" (grow) when the mouse button is held in.
+The function file just draws the basic cloud.